Wet-Boys/LethalEmotesAPI/README.md

 # IMPORTANT

-- This does nothing without other mods.
+- This does nothing on without other mods.
 Please don't download this on its own and complain to me unless you really want to.

-- If you are unsure how to do animations, hold C in game (default keybind) and click settings in the top right
+- You need to assign emotes in game, the default keybind is C, then look in the top right corner to customize your emote wheel.

 ## WIKI

-- I have set up a wiki which should cover the basics of importing animations

 - [Wiki Link](https://github.com/Wet-Boys/LethalEmotesAPI/wiki)